cimug-org/CIMTool/dev-docs/Includes/MaintainerNotes/MaintainerNotes-README.md

 This document retains engineering context for changes that may be undertaken in the future.
 It is not a roadmap and not a task tracker.
-It records *what* a potential change involves and *why* — the background, rationale, and constraints understood at the time of writing — so that whoever eventually carries out the change inherits that context rather than rediscovering it.
+It records *what* a potential change involves and *why*, the background, rationale, and constraints understood at the time of writing, so that whoever eventually carries out the change inherits that context rather than rediscovering it.
 Each entry describes potential work; an entry does not commit the project to that work, imply a schedule, or report status.